devnull-cz/c-prog-lang/modules/non-transparent-handles.md

 # Non-transparent handles may cause issues

-If your library is statelful, the state is often managed by a handle used as an argument in the library function calls.
+If your library is stateful, the state is often managed by a handle used as an argument in the library function calls.
 Let's say internally in the library we need to track some ID and a position.
 Those members are expected to be used only by the library itself so the consumers of the library should use